wilmix8/JAVA8/README.md

 so  JAVA  is  a  native  Programming  language  for  JDollar.

-AFter  that  JAVA8  is  invented  for  JAVA/j2ee  professionals.
+AFter  that  JAVA8  is  invented  for  JAVA/j2ee and  OAKJAVA7 professionals.

 JDOLLAR  is  focused  on   ADVANCED BUSINESS with Mobile Apps.